• Skip to primary navigation

 • Instagram

-How to Make the Best Rice Krispie Treats (The secret is more butter, less cereal.)
+How to Make the Best Rice Crispy Treats (The secret is more butter, less cereal.)

-The recipe for classic rice krispie treats only requires three ingredients: cereal, marshmallows, and butter.
-These bars come out soft and gooey.
-Just as you remember them!
+Classic rice crispy treats only require three ingredients: cereal, marshmallows, and butter.
+These bars come out soft and sweet.
+Just like you remember them!

 Three rice krispie treats stacked on a plate.

-Many recipes for rice krispie treats use add-ins, like my recipe for Oreo Krispie Treats.
-Today we are making classic (and perfect!) rice krispie treats.
+Many recipes for rice crispy treats use add-ins, like my recipe for Oreo Krispie Treats.
+Today we’re making classic (and perfect!) rice crispy treats.
 And the good news?
 You only need three ingredients!

-• Cereal: For classic crispy rice marshmallow treats, use crispy rice cereal.
+• Crispy Rice Cereal: For classic crispy rice marshmallow treats, use crispy rice cereal.
 The classic, of course, is Kellogg’s® Rice Krispies® cereal.
 If you’re gluten-free, use a gluten-free version.

 A pinch of salt (about 1/4 teaspoon) tempers the sweetness of rice krispie treats without making them salty.
 Add the salt with the butter or use salted butter.